CEE-E/wimesoft-cybersecurity-program/02-Identify/ASSETS_README.md

 - Developer environment consistency
 - Dependency tracking for security patching

----

 ## Governance and Maintenance

 Both inventories follow a controlled lifecycle to maintain reliability and alignment with operational changes:

 ### Update Frequency
-- **Monthly:** Reconciliations against EDR, AD, configuration management tools, and network scans
+ **Monthly:** Reconciliations against AD, configuration management tools, and network scans
-- **Quarterly:** Formal review by Security Engineer + IT Admin
+ **Quarterly:** Formal review by Security Engineer + IT Admin
-- **Annually:** Audit for completeness, accuracy, and system lifecycle status
+ **Annually:** Audit for completeness, accuracy, and system lifecycle status

 ### Change Control
 All edits must follow the **WimeSoft Change Management Policy** and require: